-FA Cup: Just how big Wigan's victory over Manchester City?
+FA Cup: Just how big was Wigan's victory over Manchester City?

 - Wigan are the only team to beat City this season while keeping a clean sheet.

-- Will Grigg has scored more goals in the FA Cup proper than any other player (seven)
+- Will Grigg has scored more goals in this season's FA Cup proper than any other player (seven)

 'An unbelievable performance and result' - what BBC pundits said